 Every time a Husky is outside, it’s as if it’s his first time and well into adulthood Huskies play with the vigor of a puppy.
-They may seem like a good family dog for first time dog owners, but Huskies can often be “too much dog” for a novice.
-They require extensive training and exercise in order maintain good behavior and only those with the time and energy to fully commit to a Husky should take on this breed.
-But Husky owners agree, you get out of a Siberian Husky what you put into him, and these reliable dogs are worth the effort.
+They may seem like a good family dog for first-time dog owners, but Huskies can often be “too much dog” for a novice.
+They require extensive training and exercise in order to maintain good behavior and only those with the time and energy to fully commit to a Husky should take on this breed.
+But Husky owners agree you get out of a Siberian Husky what you put into him, and these reliable dogs are worth the effort.

 Siberian Huskies need a lot of vigorous activity in order to maintain health and happiness.
 They were developed as sled dogs, which means they have energy and endurance to spare, so adopting a Husky means adopting an active lifestyle.
 This breed enjoys long walks, hikes, jogs and bike rides.
-In the yard they can play fetch for hours, and some even like to play frisbee.
+In the yard, they can play fetch for hours, and some even like to play frisbee.
 Huskies will feel as though they died and went to heaven when at the dog park with other dogs to run, romp and wrestle with.

 Their medium size makes Siberian Huskies appealing to apartment dwellers, but this may not be the best living situation for a Husky.
 They are rowdy and rambunctious well into adulthood and need plenty of room to move about.

 Husky owners claim their dogs have the ability to perform at the top of their obedience classes, but when they come home they ignore everything they learned, only to turn it back on again when they return to the next class.
-This breed is notoriously difficult to train and are generally not well suited for first time owners.
-Huskies require firm leadership and 100% consistency when it comes to boundaries and rule enforcement.
+This breed is notoriously difficult to train and are generally not well suited for first-time dog owners.
+Huskies require firm leadership and 100% consistency when it comes to dog boundaries and rule enforcement.
 Their expressive eyes can be used to manipulate the softies of the house, so all family members must also be “trained” to be consistent with rules and leadership.

-The popularity of the breed has led to indiscriminate breeding of the Siberian Husky, and there are many dogs being born into blood lines with uneven temperaments.
+The popularity of the breed has led to indiscriminate breeding of the Siberian Husky, and there are many dogs being born into bloodlines with uneven temperaments.
 When adopting a Husky, it is important to do extensive research on breeders, and if you get your Husky from a rescue, the organization should provide you with as much information as possible.
 Well bred Huskies should never be aggressive or overly shy and timid.

-Huskies are notorious escape artists, managing to foil fences, screen doors, garages and other holding devices.
+Huskies are notorious escape artists, managing to foil fences, screen doors, garages, and other holding devices.
 You should never leave your Husky unsupervised in the yard or with only a screen separating him from the wild blue yonder.